F5-use-cases/f5-rs-docs/docs/solutions/devsecops/devsecops_index.rst

 Roles in the Lab:
 ~~~~~~~~~~~~~~~~
  + SecOps - Represents an application security engineer
- + Dave - Represents an application development team member who is responsible for the app and for pushing it into the pipeline
+ + Dave - Represents a guy from the application / end to end team,  responsible for the app and infrastructure code required to build the app.
  + DevOps / Automation / SRE - aren't represented in the lab.
 Their role is to build the tools we utilize in this lab (the automation pipeline of infrastructure and application security)

 OUT OF SCOPE: